Fighting corruption in the Big Store

 Jeanne Davant is a lifelong journalist and storyteller.
 A former writer for the Charlotte Observer, St. Petersburg Times, Colorado Springs Gazette, The Indy and the Colorado Springs Business Journal, she contributes to publications including NORTH magazine and the Southern Colorado Business Forum & Digest.
 An avid reader, she sometimes must tear herself away from the pages of a good book to pursue her other passions, gardening and walking the Colorado hills.

-Click here for more from jeanne davant.
+Click here for more from Jeanne Davant.

 Image